daniel-munro/algoraphics/docs/_build/html/_sources/guide.rst.txt

 .. image:: ../tests/png/param5.png

-Finally, a parameter can be defined with an arbitrary function, which will be called with no arguments to generate values.
+Finally, a :term:`parameter` can be defined with an arbitrary function, which will be called with no arguments to generate values.

-Note that once an object is generated, its parameters are generally static.
+Note that once a :term:`shape` is generated, its :term:`parameters<parameter>` are generally static.

 Colors